Research Title: Progressive Cardiomyopathy in a Patient with Elevated Cobalt Ion Levels and Bilateral Metal-on-Metal Hip Arthroplasties

 The heart problems caused by cobalt toxicity in this patient present a frightening consequence of getting a MoM implant because MoM hip replacements have repeatedly been shown to lead to increased cobalt and chromium levels.

 What is unique about this case is that the patient’s heart problems did not improve after removing the MoM implant.
-He sustained permanent damage to his heart muscles, and his cardiac health continued to decline despite removal of the implant.
+He sustained permanent damage to his heart muscles, and his cardiac health continued to decline despite the removal of the implant.

 This case focuses on a patient who received MoM hip replacements on both hips.
 He experienced mild kidney failure and had cobalt levels greater than 60 ppb.
-He his heart failure was so severe that he required an LVAD implant to keep him alive until he could get a heart transplant.
+His heart failure was so severe that he required an LVAD implant to keep him alive until he could get a heart transplant.
 These factors have been associated with reversible heart damage.
 However, doctors must recognize that certain hip implants can lead to irreversible heart failure.

 Mosier, B., Maynard, L., Sotereanos, N., Sewecke, J. “Progressive Cardiomyopathy in a Patient with Elevated Cobalt Ion Levels and Bilateral Metal on Metal Hip Arthroplasties,” The American Journal of Orthopedics.
 March/April 2016.